November 15 St. Albert the Great

 for you regarded it as a gift of God.

 Inspire scientists to use their gifts well in studying the wonders of creation, thus bettering the lot of the human race and rendering greater glory to God.

 Use your imagination and do something related to science.
 An experiment at home?
 A trip to a science museum?
 A science fair?

-Read this facts about him at the dinner table (And Pope Benedict's quote)
+Read these facts about him at the dinner table (And Pope Benedict's quote)

 Did you know that St. Albert the Great (Albertus Magnus):

 · Was born in 1206 in southern Germany and joined the Dominicans in 1223?